Explore Hiring API

 - Job ad title and description

-- Location and employment details derived from the underlying job opening
+- Location and employment details shown to candidates

 - Visibility and promotion settings